supersimplesuper/docs/website/docs/software_partners/common_gotchas/index.md

 Alternatively, you can handle this in your own system by preventing new onboarding sessions from being created until the previous one has fully completed (i.e. you've received its `onboarding_session_completed` webhook).

 For more detail on how onboarding sessions progress through their lifecycle, see the [lifecycle of an onboarding session](/software_partners/explanations/lifecycle_of_an_onboarding_session/index.html) explanation guide.
 For a full list of webhook events, see the [list of webhooks](/software_partners/references/list_of_webhooks/index.html) reference.

+## Onboarding sessions cause side-effects

+Creating an onboarding session is not a passive operation.
+If an onboarding session is created but the employee never completes it, SuperAPI will eventually run abandonment flows.
+These flows attempt to resolve the employee's superannuation by stapling them to an existing fund or registering them with the employer's default fund.
+This happens automatically after a period of inactivity (see the [lifecycle of an onboarding session](/software_partners/explanations/lifecycle_of_an_onboarding_session/index.html) for detail on when this occurs).

+The problem arises when an employee already has superannuation details recorded in your system - for example, entered by a bookkeeper.
+If an onboarding session is created and left incomplete, the abandonment flow will resolve the employee's fund independently.
+When you fetch the completed session data, it may overwrite the details that were already correct in your system.

+### How to avoid this

+- **Be intentional about creating onboarding sessions.** Don't create them speculatively or as part of a test flow in production.
+Each session will eventually trigger real side-effects if left incomplete.
+- **Pass existing super fund details when creating the session.** If you already know the employee's super fund, include it in the onboarding session creation payload (see the [API reference](https://api.superapi.com.au/swaggerui) for the available fields).
+SuperAPI will return this data rather than stapling or defaulting the employee.
+- **Delete sessions you no longer need.** Use the DELETE action on the onboarding session endpoint to clean up sessions that were created in error.
+Note that sessions in certain states cannot be deleted if they are waiting for data to be returned - see the [lifecycle of an onboarding session](/software_partners/explanations/lifecycle_of_an_onboarding_session/index.html) for more detail.

 ## Remote ID confusion